-Ocean School recently filmed in the North Pacific with the Haíɫzaqv (Heiltsuk) in Bella Bella.
-The module is being designed with the Haíɫzaqv community, and will be launched Fall 2020.
+Ocean School filmed in the North Pacific with the Haíɫzaqv (Heiltsuk) in Bella Bella.
+The module is being designed with the Haíɫzaqv community, and will be launched Fall 2021.
 It will focus on the herring spawn and salmon harvests in the Haíɫzaqv Nation.

 Students will learn about the life cycles of herring and salmon, as well as the cultural importance of the harvests and how harvests are conducted and managed.
 Research focused on the nutrient and water cycles will be featured.

 Ocean School aims to apply an Indigenous lens throughout the the module by